Peter-Chong/RunTheData/README.md

 Firstly, I split the dataset into a training set (80% of the runners) and a test set (20% of the runners).

-The metric to evaluate my models will be R^2, MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
+The metrics to evaluate my models will be R^2, MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
 This is because they are all relatively easy to interpret.

 I tried three different models:
 * Multiple Linear Regression